camielverdult/APC-Library/README.md

 ##The GNU ISO C++ Library
 ###`std::pair`

-`std::pair` is a special type of `std::tuple`.
+`std::pair` is a special, simpler type of `std::tuple`.
 Where std::tuple doesn't have a fixed number of member variables, `std::pair` only ever has two.

 The GNU ISO C++ library states the basis of `std::pair` as follows: